How to Hire a YouTube Channel Manager - And What They Can Do For You

 How Much Does It Cost to Hire a Channel Manager?

-In general, rates for trustworthy channel managers start at $20 per video, though many offer volume discounts.
-Hourly rates typically start at $25.
+Generally, you’ll see two different models out there: per-video pricing and hourly pricing.
+Either way, rates for trustworthy channel managers start at $20 per video, though many offer volume discounts.
+Hourly rates typically start at $25/h.

 However, prices vary considerably depending on the tasks you expect your channel manager to handle.
 For example, if you want someone to handle extensive SEO research, along with graphic design and ads, then rates can quickly rise to $40-75 per hour.